Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/advanced-ci.md

 Compare changes works by running SQL statements on the current connection (the environment that the CI job is running in) to compare the CI model (e.g. `ci.dbt_cloud_123.foo`) to it's production counterpart (e.g. `prod.analytics.foo`).
 If the CI job defers to a Production job (in a different environment) that has a different connection, then the compare changes feature will not work as expected.
 An example of this would be:
 * CI job builds models (e.g. `ci.dbt_cloud_123.foo`) using a connection that has a hostname of `abc123.rds.amazonaws.com`.
-* Your CI job defers to a Production job that builds models (e.g. `prod.analytics.foo` using a connection that has a hostname of `def456.rds.amazonaws.com`.
+* Your CI job defers to a Production job that builds models (e.g. `prod.analytics.foo`) using a connection that has a hostname of `def456.rds.amazonaws.com`.
-The reason that this will cause compare chaanges to not work as expect is because it is generally not possible to query / observe the production object (`prod.analytics.foo`) when the CI job's environment is connected to a different host.
+The reason that this will cause compare chaanges to not work as expected is because it is generally not possible to query / observe the production object (`prod.analytics.foo`) on the production host when the CI job's environment is connected to a different host.

 <Lightbox src="/img/docs/deploy/compare-credentials.png" width="60%" title="Example of credentials in the user settings" />